 4. An initial step in preparing such a programme needs to include encouraging national and local authorities to analyse the capacity-building needs that they have prioritized in their particular contexts.
 Capacity development should be tailored to address identified needs, and some States need to be assisted with the formulation of those needs.
-Where large marine ecosystems have carried out transboundary diagnostic analyses, they can provide a valuable source of information.
+Any transboundary diagnostic analyses carried out on large marine ecosystems can provide a valuable source of information.

-5. Guidance on how to carry out such capacity-building analyses could be developed on the basis of existing experience, including by mapping funding issues and the effective use of resources.
-All forms of cooperation, including North-South, South-South and triangular cooperation, and financial support will be necessary to enable all countries to carry out those analyses.
+5. Guidance on how to carry out such capacity-building analyses could be developed on the basis of existing experience, including by mapping funding issues and effective use of resources.
+All forms of cooperation, including North-South, South-South and triangular cooperation, including financial support will be necessary to enable all countries to carry out those analyses.

 6. It is also necessary to review how the needs identified globally, regionally and in such national analyses can be met through processes already identified or to be identified in the inventory of capacity-building activities produced as part of the Regular Process, and how remaining gaps can best be filled.
-Global processes in which needs have been identified include the Regular Process, its First Global Integrated Marine Assessment and the Global Ocean Science Report.
+Global processes in which needs have been identified include the Regular Process, its First Global Integrated Marine Assessment (first World Ocean Assessment) and the Global Ocean Science Report.
 Needs have also been identified in processes at the regional level.